 SPINAL FUSION SURGERY

-Posterior fusion with spinal instrumentation is the most common surgery to correct spinal deformity, with the surgeon approaching the spine from the back, or posterior.
-After an incision is made in the midline of the back, the muscles are moved to expose the spine.
-The joints of the affected areas are removed to loosen up the spaces between the vertebrae.
-In cases of severe deformity, the bone may be cut to allow realignment of the spine into a more normal position.
-This is called an osteotomy.
+Posterior fusion with spinal instrumentation is the most common surgery to correct spinal deformity.
+Here, the surgeon approaches the spine from the back or posterior portion.
+Upon he surgeon making an incision in the midline of the back, the surgeon will move the muscles to expose the spine.

 Anterior lumbar interbody fusion (ALIF) is a fusion procedure in which the surgeon approaches the spine through the front abdominal region (anterior) of the body.
-The goal is similar to a posterior fusion — the merging of the lumbar vertebrae — but includes a step in which the damaged intervertebral disc is removed and replaced with a spacer made of bone, metal, plastic, or a combination of these.
-Surgeons often favor the anterior approach when multiple discs are affected and when levels L3-S1 are involved.
-ALIF is often performed for a variety of spine conditions, including degenerative disc disease and spondylolisthesis, among others.
-It can be very powerful to correct spinal deformity and can lead to an increased chance of fusion.
+Here, the goal is similar to a posterior fusion — the merging of the lumbar vertebrae.
+However, it includes a step in which the doctor removes the damaged disc and replaces it with a spacer.
+Bone, metal, plastic, or a combination of these are used in making spacers.

-During ALIF, the team will include a general or vascular surgeon, who will perform the anterior approach and assist during the surgery to maximize safety for all vascular structures.
+During ALIF, the team will include a general or vascular surgeon, who will perform the anterior approach and assist during the surgery.
+By bringing in exerts and specialists, we maximize safety for all vascular structures.

 Please note that it can take up to a year or more for fusion to take place.
-Factors include age, overall health, adherence to physical therapy, lifestyle factors to name a few.
+Also, the factors include age, overall health, adherence to physical therapy, lifestyle factors, and much more.